PolusAI/image-tools/polus-recycle-vector-plugin/README.md

 do not have a way to apply a stitching vector to new sets of images.
 For example, it is currently possible to stitch the first channel of a multi-channel image and apply the same stitching vector to the other channels.
-This plugin creates a new stitching vectors that will an existing single stitching vector to a different set of images.
+This plugin creates a new stitching vector that will apply an existing single stitching vector to a different set of images.

 This plugin uses
 [filepatterns](https://filepattern.readthedocs.io/en/latest/),